hmc-memsafe-2016f/wk4-starter/rc/Answers.md

-1. In the `consume` function, if we read pointer `self.core` with `ptr::read` instead of getting a reference the thing it points to, we will end up moving out of the `Option<T>` that we coppied instead of the one on the heap.
-This will cause the `T` to be `drop()`ed twice: once in the caller to consume, and once in `MyRc::drop()`, i.e. we created a double delete.
+1. In the `consume` function, if we read the pointer `self.core` with `ptr::read` instead of getting a reference to the thing it points to, we will end up moving out of the `Option<T>` that we coppied onto the stack instead of out of the one on the heap.
+This will cause the `T` to be `drop()`ed twice: once in the caller to consume, and once in `MyRc::drop()`.
+We created a double delete.
 I know this works because I originally had this bug in my code before I was storing the value in an `Option`.